Important Symbols & Phrases of Episode 7

-Not Heart of the Metropolis but the Lungs:…William Tindall reminds us.
-The newsroom offers an inhalation and exhalation of characters entering and exiting, The presses underlay audible, rhythmic respiration and a fine collection of windbags, some present, others quoted in their absence.
+- Not Heart of the Metropolis but the Lungs: This according to William Tindall.
+The newsroom offers an inhalation and exhalation of characters entering and exiting.
+The presses underlay audible, rhythmic respiration and a fine collection of windbags, some present, others quoted in their absence.

 - Cloacae: The obsession of empires (British and Roman, others too like Minoan and Aztec) with carrying off its waste and devastation is consistent with imperialism’s imperatives.
 Out of sight, out of mind.

 - Blavatsky’s Planes of Consciousness: Helena Blavatsky, an internationally (in)famous spiritualist and charlatan, preached a metaphysical structure.
 The four lower stages were purely physical, but the three higher realms promised transformation was possible from human to universal to Divine.
 At one time, Bloom practiced the cabal of the Rosicrucian and would be susceptible to these teachings.
 Stephen might have been most interested in the universality of communing with his dead mother when he inquired about the planes of consciousness.
 Dr. Marc Connor of Washington and Lee University posits that Joyce’s intention in Ulysses is to show the juvenile Stephen’s transformation into the mature Bloom.
 This can be seen as the metamorphosis from Human to Universal development in Blavatsky’s schema.